Periodontal Treatment

 Bleeding Gums & Periodontal Disease

-• DNA testing to assess a patient’s genetic susceptibility.
+• DNA testing to assess genetic susceptibility.

 Patient who received periodontal treatment near Hampton Roads.